Albuquerque International Sunport

-ABQ is a focus airport for Southwest Airlines, which accounts for over half of all passengers, and is served by several other major airlines, including Advanced Air, Alaska, American, Delta, JetBlue, Sun Country and United; cargo airlines serving the Sunport are FedEx Express, UPS Airlines, Empire Airlines (FedEx Feeder carrier), Ameriflight, Amazon Prime Air (operated by Sun Country), and South Aero.
+ABQ is a focus airport for Southwest Airlines, which accounts for over half of all passengers, and is served by several other major airlines, including Advanced Air, Alaska, American, Delta, JetBlue, and United; cargo airlines serving the Sunport are FedEx Express, UPS Airlines, Empire Airlines (FedEx Feeder carrier), Ameriflight, Amazon Prime Air (operated by Sun Country), and South Aero.
 ABQ is the center of the Air Route Traffic Control Center (ZAB), which is responsible for the airspace over most of Arizona and New Mexico, as well as parts of Colorado, Oklahoma, and Texas.

-ABQ has a wide range of restaurants and shops, including national brands such as Hudson News and Book Sellers and Panda Express.
-It also features regional gift shops and local eateries such as Black Mesa Coffee, Rio Grande Brew Pub & Grill, and New Mexican cuisine restaurants like Tia Juanita's and Comida Buena.
+ABQ has a wide range of restaurants and shops, including national brands such as Dunkin' and Panda Express.
+It also features local gift shops, local eateries, and local craft beverage makers such as Black Mesa Coffee, Burque Brews, Cheese & Coffee, Famous Frank's Chicken & Waffles, Flavor of New Mexico, Indian Pueblo Kitchen, Laguna Burger, New Mexico Piñon Coffee, Rush of Prana, Sadie's, Steel Bender, and Teller.

 The Sunport is unique for its low-lying structure and Pueblo Revival architecture, which references Albuquerque's Tiwa and Hispano heritage and New Mexico's Pueblo and Nuevo México roots.
-In a 2023 J.D.
-Power study, it ranked fifth among medium-sized airports in the U.S. based on customer satisfaction surveys.
+In a 2025 Washington Post reader's poll, it ranked seventh best airports in the U.S.